 Topical sealers, on the other hand, will tend to form a protective layer on the surface of the stone and are easier to apply, but they don’t last as long.

 There are also penetrating sealers and enhancing sealers which have their own advantages and disadvantages.
 But they are not widely used.

 1- The type of travertine

-There are different types of travertine: honed, tumbled, and polished.
+There are different types of travertine.

-There are also different grades of travertine which includes premium (or first grade), standard, and commercial.
+There are also different grades of travertine which include premium (or first grade), standard, and commercial.
 The type of travertine you have will generally affect the type of sealer you need to use.

 2- The porosity of the travertine

 The more porous the travertine, the more likely it is to absorb liquids and stains.
 So, if you have high-porosity travertine, you may need to use a sealer that can protect the stone from within.
-Also, if you live in a humid place, for example, such as the tropics or along the coast, apply a sealer that keeps mold and mildew at bay.
+Also, if you live in a humid place, such as the tropics or along the coast, apply a sealer that keeps mold and mildew at bay.

-4- The intended use
+3- The intended use and budget

 Jack Luis is a semi-retired painter who loved painting his clients’ ideas on their walls.

-He had worked as a painter for more than a decade to serve the customers in areas such as Charleston, Mount Pleasant, Beaufort, Georgetown, SC (South Carolina).
-Today in his free time, he likes to read and write about the newer techniques that are being implemented in his profession.
+He had worked as a painter for over a decade serving customers in areas such as Charleston, Mount Pleasant, Beaufort, and Georgetown, SC (South Carolina).
+Today in his free time, he likes to read and write about the newer techniques implemented in his profession.
 You may read more about him here or get in touch with him here.